TheMaxmillanRies/Robot-Chess-Arm/README.md

 The code is broken down into several sections, though currently messily put together.

 ### Motion Control
+The Motion Control portion of the robot was built using severak servo motors and the use of Peter Corke's library for any inverse kinematic calculations.
+The joints were represented using his internal classes.

 ### Chess Board Detection
 The chess board detection is a complicated ensemble of attempted techniques to recognize the state of the board.
 To do this, there are 2 kinds of datasets obtained, 1 RGB image from the board and 1 depth map from the Intel RealSense camera.
 In principle there are 2 schools of thought: